Some parts of the US are more vulnerable to another hit by coronavirus. Here's why

-After several weeks of reporting concerning Covid-19 case increases, a leading health official says the US could be starting to see a hopeful trend.
+After several weeks of reporting concerning Covid-19 case increases, the United States could be seeing the beginning of a hopeful trend, a leading health official says.

 The country's seven-day average of new reported infections is going down, Centers for Disease Control and Prevention Director Dr. Rochelle Walensky said during a White House Covid-19 briefing on Friday.

+Former US Food and Drug Administration Commissioner Dr. Scott Gottlieb believes that decline could stick this time, telling CBS's "Face the Nation" Sunday that even hard-hit areas like Michigan are starting to see cases come down.

+"Right now, the declines that we're seeing we can take to the bank," he said.
+"I think we can feel more assured because they're being driven by vaccinations and greater levels of population-wide immunity -- not just from vaccination, but also from prior infection."

-But what's concerning officials now, Walensky said, are the "unsettling gaps" in Covid-19 vaccine coverage in different parts of the country.
+What's concerning officials now, Walensky said Friday, are the "unsettling gaps" in Covid-19 vaccine coverage in different parts of the country.

 "Some areas are doing very well with greater than 65% coverage for those over the age of 65... but many areas have far less coverage, less than 47%," she said.
 "Because this virus is an opportunist, we anticipate that the areas of lightest vaccine coverage now might be where the virus strikes next."